gameticharles/matrix_utils/README.md

 - Import and export matrices to and from other formats (e.g., CSV, JSON, binary)
 - Matrix operations: Implement common matrix operations such as addition, subtraction, multiplication (element-wise and matrix-matrix), and division (element-wise) etc.
 - Matrix transformation methods: Add methods for matrix transformations, such as transpose, inverse, pseudoInverse, and rank etc.
-- Matrix manipulation (concatenate, sort, removeRow, removeRows,removeCol,removeCols, reshape,Swapping rows and columns etc. )
+- Matrix manipulation (concatenate, sort, removeRow, removeRows, removeCol, removeCols, reshape, swapping rows and columns etc. )
 - Statistical methods: Methods for calculating statistical properties of the matrix, such as min, max, sum, mean, median, mode, skewness, standard deviation, and variance.
 - Element-wise operations: Methods for performing element-wise operations on the matrix, such as applying a function to each element or filtering elements based on a condition.
 - Solving linear systems of equations